eea/art17-consultation/docs/overview/source/roles.rst

 * ETC/BD Expert
 * Stakeholder
 * National Expert
+* Public User

 An additional Administrator role exists, inheriting most of the ETC/BD Expert permissions, and giving access to additional features such as Site Configuration.

 Common Permissions
 ------------------
-All authenticated users can view and add comments on the manual assessments, and the datasheet info.
+All authenticated users can view and add comments on the manual assessments, and on the the datasheet info.
 They can edit or delete their own comments.
 They can mark comments as read and see the activity log (new unread comments, new conclusions).